muhaj/Project-P1-Mockup-to-Website/README.md

 # My result from the Project Coding Environment

-Congratulations!
-Tests completed successfully and you achieved a 0.17% mismatch!
-Press 'Submit' to submit your project for grading!
+Congratulations you achieved a 0% mismatch, that's completely Udacious!